 - antinuclear antibody test

-While high RF levels may indicate rheumatoid arthritis in many cases, this condition is not the only reason that a person might have high RF levels.
+While high RF levels may indicate rheumatoid arthritis, in many instances, this condition is not the only reason that a person might have high RF levels.

 Many other conditions can cause higher RF levels, including:

 When a doctor tests for RF levels, they may also perform an anti-CCP test.
-Anti-CCPs are antibodies also produced by the immune system.
+Anti-CCPs are antibodies the immune system also produces.

 People with seronegative arthritis are typically at lower risk of serious disease progression and developing other complications.
 However, seronegative arthritis is still a

 Treatment for high RF levels depends on the underlying cause.

 For example, in people with rheumatoid arthritis, Sjögren’s disease, and other chronic conditions, treatment aims to slow the progression of the condition and help prevent or reduce symptoms.